Henry Wood Elliott II: Career

 Upon finishing his MD, he stayed at UCSF, becoming a full professor pharmacology in 1964.
 In 1968, he accepted a position at the University of California, Irvine (UCI) as the chair of the Department of Medical Pharmacology and Therapeutics.
 He remained the chair and a professor at UCI until his death in 1976.
 He was the last president of the American Society of Clinical Pharmacology and Chemotherapy before it merged with the American Therapeutics Society.
 He was the first president of the resulting organization, the American Society for Clinical Pharmacology and Therapeutics.
 From 1965-1976, he was the editor of the Annual Review of Pharmacology.

-Elliott was the chair of the board of directors of the Solano Institute for Medical and Pharmalogical Research (SIMPR), which proposed pharmaceutical research projects to the California Department of Corrections and Rehabilitation for testing on prisoners.
+Elliott was the chair of the board of directors of the Solano Institute for Medical and Pharmacological Research (SIMPR), which proposed pharmaceutical research projects to the California Department of Corrections and Rehabilitation for testing on prisoners.
 The California Office of Auditor General noted that Elliott's roles at UCI and SIMPR meant he was simultaneously developing research projects for the pharmaceutical industry at UCI and approving and conducting the projects at SIMPR.
 From 1973-1976, Elliott was one of four physicians in California responsible for nearly all pharmaceutical testing on prisoners in the state.